 Twin development at week 33

 You probably have noticed that your babies sleep a lot between all the kicks and rolls.
-They might even be dreaming!
+They even show brain patterns of dreaming!
 This week, their lungs have almost fully matured so they’ll be ready to take their first breaths on delivery day.

 33 weeks pregnant symptoms